johndpope/contextual-lstm/README.md

 # contextual-lstm
-Building a context based LSTM network with Tensorflow
+Building a context based LSTM network with Tensorflow.
+Testing some things right now.